TOWN OF OCEAN CITY

 CONVENTION CENTER FUND AND MUSEUM

-Budgeted revenue for Hall Rental, Special Events, Concession and Service Charges increase a total of $76,000 for FY 19.
-Revenue for the Performing Arts Center has been shown separately at $71,000.
-Special Events revenue includes $50,000 anticipated from the Holiday Shopper’s Fair, and $47,000 for city-sponsored events to be held in the Performing Arts Center.
-Sales/Other reflects membership dues for the Convention & Visitor’s Bureau and is expected to remain level.
+Budgeted revenue for Service Charges decreases $21,000 for FY 20.
+Revenue for the Performing Arts Center has is estimated at $80,000.
+Special Events revenue includes $53,000 anticipated from the Holiday Shopper’s Fair, and $47,000 for city-sponsored events to be held in the Performing Arts Center.
+Sales/Other reflects membership dues for the Convention & Visitor’s Bureau and is expected to increase $2,500.
 Food & Beverage Tax generated goes toward the retirement of debt for the Convention Center expansion.
 The rate was reduced from 1% to ½% in FY 10.
-Food & Beverage Tax is anticipated to generate $1,425,000 that will go toward debt retirement in FY 19.
-An additional $200,000 will go into a fund for capital improvements at the Convention Center.
-The State Operating grant and General Fund subsidy are budgeted to increase $36,717 each.
+Food & Beverage Tax is anticipated to generate $1,430,000 that will go toward debt retirement in FY 20. $200,000 will go into a fund for capital improvements at the Convention Center.
+The State Operating grant and General Fund subsidy are budgeted to increase $46,172 each.

 CHANGES IN OPERATIONS:

-Contracted Services increase in FY 19, and include travel, credit card fees, dry cleaning and advertising.
-In FY 19, $47,000 has been included for potential city-sponsored events held in the Performing Arts Center.
-This is an increase from FY 18, when $25,000 was budgeted.
-Credit card fees were increased $7,500, and a Comcast fiber contract was added at $21,000.
-Maintenance costs account for $320,683 of the Convention Center budget.
-Escalator, elevator, HVAC, and equipment repair are budgeted at $235,065, and include HVAC repairs recommended by the Public Works Facilities Manager totaling $24,000.
-A sound system maintenance contract was added at $28,000.
-Building maintenance accounts for another $56,177.
-Overall maintenance costs increase $13,241.
+Contracted Services increase in FY 20, and include travel, credit card fees, dry cleaning and advertising.
+In FY 20, $47,000 has been included for potential city-sponsored events held in the Performing Arts Center.
+Credit card fees were budgeted at $25,000, and a Comcast fiber contract was included at $21,000.
+Funds received from Centerplate in a prior year will be recognized to offset the cost of the fiber contract.
+Maintenance costs account for $301,663 of the Convention Center budget.
+Escalator, elevator, HVAC, and equipment repair are budgeted at $216,045.
+HVAC repairs recommended by the Public Works Facilities Manager totaling $109,000 will be paid for through the capital improvement fund.
+A sound system maintenance contract is included at $28,000.
+Building maintenance accounts for another $85,618.
+Waxing of the terrazzo floors has been added at $13,000.
+Overall maintenance costs decrease $19,020.
 Operational supplies include costs for such items as exhibit decorating materials, supplies to clean and maintain the building, aisle and booth carpet, and replacement AV equipment.
-The Museum’s operating expenses decrease $290 overall.
-Restoration of the boat room doors and a replacement HVAC system have been funded at a total cost of $13,500.
-Energy costs for the Convention Center are budgeted to decrease for FY 18.
-Vehicle fuel and maintenance costs are expected to decrease.
-Intragovernmental allocations for Vehicle Lease and General Overhead increase, while the allocations for IT Services and insurance decrease.
+The Museum’s operating expenses decrease $615 overall.
+At the Museum, restoration of the windows and replacement of the dry valve and air compressor in the fire sprinkler system were included at $12,000.
+Energy costs for the Convention Center are budgeted to decrease for FY 20 and include $53,366 in solar rebates.
+Vehicle maintenance costs are expected to increase.
+Intragovernmental allocations for Vehicle Lease, General Overhead, IT Services, and insurance decrease.
 Debt Service includes principal and interest on the 2013 and 2018 bonds and the Energy Performance Lease.
 Food and Beverage tax receipts and interest will be used to pay the debt service on the bonds.
 Transfer to Reserves reflects the amount to be set aside for the capital reserve fund.
-FY 17 capital purchases include items purchased for the Energy Performance contract and a replacement work truck.
+FY 18 capital purchases included expansion of the wifi service and surveillance equipment.